 When you’re in trouble with the Internal Revenue Service (IRS), it can feel like the stress will never end.
 Perhaps you have unpaid taxes, and the IRS is taking aggressive action in an attempt to get you to pay.
 You may think there is no way out and no way to pay your tax debt.

-When you’re in trouble with the IRS, it feels like the stress will never end.
-But even the IRS has rules to follow.
-If you want to regain control of your finances, it’s important that you understand the policy that restricts the IRS’ hold on your back taxes: the statute of limitations.
+However, it is important to remember that even the IRS has rules to follow.
+If you want to regain control of your finances, it’s important that you understand the policy that restricts the IRS’ ability to pursue your unpaid taxes: the statute of limitations.

 What is the IRS statute of limitations?